telerik/kendo-ui-core/docs-aspnet-mvc/helpers/scheduler/mvc-scheduler-resources.md

     )

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the Scheduler:

 * [Overview of the Scheduler HtmlHelper]({% slug overview_schedulerhelper_aspnetmvc %})
 * [Ajax Binding of the Scheduler HtmlHelper]({% slug ajaxbinding_schedulerhelper_aspnetmvc %})